Seeking feedback - asking questions and being ready to act on the answers

 - Our grant-making process in terms of the decision times for our two-stage process needs to be clearer.
-We will be updating our How to apply page on our website in November 2020 with more information about this.
+In November 2020, we added details on the timelines we work to on our How to apply page.

 - Pre-application advice needs to be available more consistently in a way that is feasible for a small team like ours.
 To this end, we are updating our funding guidelines annually and including new or updated frequently asked questions based on what we are hearing.
 We have also expanded the grant team’s capacity in the last year by adding a new permanent member of staff, which should mean we can provide more pre-application support over email, phone and in-person or virtual meetings.

 - Feedback on unsuccessful applications needs to be given more readily.
 From October 2020 onwards we have started providing written feedback on why an application was unsuccessful at first stage, and we hope our increased capacity in the team will mean that we can give further feedback over email, phone and/or in person or virtual meetings to those that need this.

 - Our grant management needs to offer more contact and support to those that want it.
 We have reviewed the distribution of the grant portfolio across the team over the summer, and feel that this is now spread more evenly, which should enable the three staff with a grants portfolio to be more responsive

 - Some queries were raised about how open we were to supporting organisations we haven’t funded previously.
 Based on our 2020/21 grantmaking figures, we can confirm that 50% of the grants we made last year were made to charities that have never received a grant from us before, 33% had not applied to us ever before, and 17% had applied to us at least once before unsuccessfully.